askjervold/msc-thesis/README.md

-# msc-app
+# msc-thesis
-The application used in my MSc thesis
+The thesis for my Master of Science degree